Around the House

 Adjust Your Thermostat

-Using a programmable air-conditioning thermostat or simply adjusting your thermostat during overnight hours or when no one is at home can reduce your cooling and heating costs.
-To reduce energy consumption, set the thermostat at 78 degrees or higher in the summer, and at 68 degrees or lower in the winter.
-When used properly, a programmable thermostat with four temperature settings can save the average household up to $180 per year in energy costs.
-If all Texas households reduced their energy consumption by using a programmable thermostat, Texans could collectively save up to $1.5 billion annually while reducing energy consumption and air emissions.
+Cut your cooling and heating costs by using a programmable thermostat, or simply adjust your thermostat during overnight hours or when no one is home.
+Try setting the thermostat at 78 degrees or warmer in the summer and at 68 degrees or cooler in the winter to reduce energy consumption.
+When used properly, a programmable thermostat with four temperature settings can save the average household up to $150 per year in energy costs.
+If all Texas households reduced their energy consumption by using a programmable thermostat, Texans could collectively save over $1.3 billion annually while keeping the air clean.

 Annual Savings: $180